electron/rfcs/README.md

 ## RFC review

-**Feedback on Proposed RFCs is open to the community**, although Electron’s API working group will make the ultimate decision regarding their acceptance or rejection.
+**Feedback on Proposed RFCs is open to the community**, although Electron’s API working group will make the ultimate decision regarding their accepting or declining the proposed RFC.
 Depending on the nature of the proposal, additional working groups in Electron Governance may be tagged to review the RFC as well.

 The API WG cannot commit to a timeline for reviewing all RFC proposals, but will try to read each